moiiiiit/My-Dog-Ate-My-Dating-Profile/README.md

 HackDFW WINNER FOR MATCH CHALLENGE.
 Best new way for forming new human connections.

-This project is created with angular cli, and can be run bh running-
+This project is created with angular cli, and can be run by running-
 1. npm install
 2. ng serve --open